bschmae/ml-from-scratch/models/linear_regression/README.md

         Linear regression is a supervised learning algorithm used to predict a continuous value from one or more input features.
 What does that mean?
-It learns from the labelled datasets and maps the data points to the most optimized linear functions that can be used for prediction on new datasets.
+It learns from the labeled datasets and maps the data points to the most optimized linear functions that can be used for prediction on new datasets.

         The Linear Model
         For 1 feature (univariate): ŷ = w ⋅ x + b
         • ŷ : predicted output
-        • w : weight (slope of the line)
+        • w : weight (slope of the line), represents the rate of change of the predicted value of ŷ with respect to the input x
         • x : input feature
-        • b : bias (y-intercept)
+        • b : bias (y-intercept), represents the predicated value of y when x = 0

         For multiple features (multivariate): ŷ = X ⋅ w + b
         • X : input matrix